edhaker13/myanimelist/README.md

 ```

 # Future Features #
-If I have any ideas I will try to code them in, but I lack imagination.
+If I have any ideas I will try my best to implement them in, but I lack imagination so I probably won't come up with anything.
 Options to be improved in the future
 - ~~Search: Enter query terms, return entries.~~ Made `search_myanimelist` plugin
 - Add narrowing options to `seach_myanimelist` and `myanimelist`.
-  - By `mal_type` this is the only term to use, that I can think of.
+  - By `mal_type` this is the only term that I can think of.

 # Other Information #
-I made this in my spare time, but feel free to make an issue if anything breaks.
+I made this in my spare time, but feel free to make an issue if anything breaks. __I'm a student, I forget things, give me a nudge if I don't answer._
-If anyone has any ideas on what to add or anything to improve, I'll be happy to give it a try.
+If anyone has any ideas to add or anything to improve; Create an issue, I'll be happy to give it a go.
-Also I'm an not experienced programmer, so apologies in advance for anything that's horribly coded.
+I should say I'm an not a very experienced programmer, so apologies in advance for anything that's horribly implemented.